 The range of the black footed cat is the southwest arid zone in Botswana, Namibia and the Karroo south of the Orange River.

 The black footed cat inhabits open country with cover in the form of scrub, bushes and clumps of grass.
+This includes open savanna, grasslands, and semi-desert areas.

 Gestation in black footed cats is 63 to 68 days.